phalcon-orphanage/docs/ru/api/Phalcon_Session_Bag.rst

 public  **initialize** ()

 Initializes the session bag.
-This method must not be called directly, the class calls it when its internal data is accesed
+This method must not be called directly, the class calls it when its internal data is accessed

 public  **destroy** ()

-Destroyes the session bag
+Destroys the session bag

 .. code-block:: php